-- 1. The Agency must submit a request for reimbursement at least once a quarter and may submit such a request on a monthly basis, beginning with the date of this Agreement, and applicable to all costs incurred toward this grant beginning June 4, 2019. - 2.
-Failure to submit a quarterly request for reimbursement in accordance with Part 1, Section 5 of this Agreement may cause the City to consider the Project abandoned and the CDBG funds made available for re-appropriation.
-Continued failure to request reimbursement and submit required performance reports will cause the City to take corrective action as it deems necessary. - The City shall reimburse the Agency for its expenses incurred implementing this Agreement within the forty-five (45) days following the receipt of a Voucher Reimbursement Request. - 4.
+- 1. The Agency must submit a request for reimbursement at least once a quarter and may submit such a request on a monthly basis, beginning with the date of this Agreement, and applicable to all costs incurred toward this grant beginning January 1, 2019. - 2.
+Failure to submit a request for reimbursement, at least quarterly, in accordance with Part 1, Section 5 of this Agreement may cause the City to consider the Program abandoned and the CDBG funds made available for re-appropriation.
+Continued failure to request reimbursement and submit required performance reports will cause the City to take corrective action as it deems necessary. - 3.
+The City shall reimburse the Agency for its expenses to be paid under this Agreement within the thirty (30) days following the receipt of a complete Voucher Reimbursement Request. - 4.
 Final payment at the termination of this Agreement shall be requested within 30 days of the termination of this Agreement.